kesfrance/R-plots-exploratory-data-analysis-coursera/README.md

 # R-plots-from-exploratory-analysis

-This repo contains scripts and plots made in R for exploratory analysis.
+This repo contains scripts and plots I made in R for exploratory analysis.

 This scripts works on Individual household electric power consumption data set from